anielsen108/Monologues-Detailed/monologues/face-that-launched.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Fuchsia Flirtation — Cat-and-mouse teasing and electric attraction.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Fuchsia Flirtation](../vocal-energy/fuchsia-flirtation.md) setup for these cues:

 - `Ecstatic rush`
 - `Breathless invocation`